 dok.incubator preview 2019

-Continuing our fruitful partnership with dok.incubator, Nordisk Panorama will again host the dok.incubator preview on Sunday September 22nd at 9.30 AM during the festival.
+Continuing our fruitful partnership with dok.incubator, Nordisk Panorama Film Festival will again host the dok.incubator preview, Sunday 22 September at 9:30 at Cinema Panora.
 The preview is an exclusive showcase of eight freshly baked documentary features just before their premiere.

 A carefully curated selection of international films, it is an opportunity to see the latest works of established directors as well as witness the energy of the new talents.
 The variety of styles and approaches is a true celebration of the creative documentary genre.

 The event is hosted in cooperation with dok.incubator, an established workshop for feature documentaries in the rough cut stage that is unique in its format and impact on filmmakers.
 The aim of the workshops is to offer individual mentorship for eight documentary projects for the duration of six months of in depth development.
 Individual tutoring with international experts focuses on sharpening the dramaturgy, creating effective marketing strategy and targeted distribution.
 Each year dok.incubator films experience remarkable success and are awarded all over the world.

 dok.incubator 2019 projects

 Director: Lotta Petronella

 Editor: Matti Näränen